Skip to content

 • No user settings are available

 • No runtime (bundled, non-dev) dependencies.
-It's minimalistic yet includes comprehensive tests and a CI build pipeline targeting both the Visual Studio Marketplace and the Open VSX Registry.
+It's minimalistic yet includes tests and a CI build pipeline targeting both the Visual Studio Marketplace and the Open VSX Registry.
 It can serve as a template for other extensions

 • MIT License